Pak Mun Dam

 Background

-Pak Mun Dam was designed to be a diversion dam (Run-off River) to regulate water in the river to be higher.
-It is beneficial for irrigation, fishery promotion and agriculture.
-EGAT had made the fish ladder for fish from the Mekong River can swim to lay eggs in the Mun River.
+Pak Mun Dam was designed to be a diversion dam (run-off river) to regulate water in the river to be higher.
+It is beneficial for irrigation, fishery promotion, and agriculture.
+EGAT had made the fish ladder so fish from the Mekong River can swim to lay eggs in the Mun River.
 The Fishery Center was established to be aquaculture for fish breeding and aquatic species conservation for their abundance.
 The fisher occupation has increased income to villagers.

-The construction of Pak Mun Dam began in June 1990 and was completed in November 1984.
+The construction of Pak Mun Dam began in June 1990 and was completed in November 1994.
 Benefits from the dam is worthwhile to the public.
-In addition, it serves as a source of clean and cheap energy to help enhance security of the power system in the Northeast.
-At present, the power plant has contractual generating capacity of 136 MW.
+In addition, it serves as a source of clean energy to help enhance power system security in the Northeast.
+At present, the power plant has the contracted generating capacity of 136 MW.

 Compacted concrete